Joe Caldwell: Early life

-Collegiate career
+Collegiate and Olympic career

 Caldwell attended John C. Fremont High School in Los Angeles, not playing until his junior year.
 He then played collegiately at Arizona State University.
 Caldwell played for Arizona State from 1961 to 1964, setting the Sun Devils career scoring record with 1,515 points (18.2 ppg).
 His 929 rebounds (11.2), are the second-best total in school history.
 Caldwell led Arizona State to the NCAA Tournament in each of his three varsity seasons and a 65–18 overall record.

-1964 Olympic Team

 Selected to the U.S.A.
 Team, Caldwell was the fourth-leading scorer (9.0 ppg) on the 1964 United States men's Olympic basketball team.
 Team U.S.A. went 9–0 under coach Hank Iba to capture the Olympic gold medal in Tokyo, Japan.
 Caldwell scored 14 points for the US in the 73–59 gold medal game victory over the Soviet Union.

 Professional career

-Nicknamed "Pogo Joe" or "Jumping Joe" for his leaping abilities, Caldwell was a guard/forward.
+Caldwell was a guard/forward.
 In the 1964 NBA draft, Caldwell was the No. 2 overall pick by the Detroit Pistons.
 Olympic teammate Jim "Bad News" Barnes went No. 1.
-Caldwell spent the majority of his NBA career with the St. Louis/Atlanta Hawks franchise.

 After averaging 21.1 points per game for the Atlanta Hawks in the 1969–70 NBA season, Caldwell averaged a team-leading 25 points per game during the 1970 NBA playoffs, as the Hawks beat the Chicago Bulls in the first round before losing to the Los Angeles Lakers in the Western Division Finals.
 Caldwell then jumped to the rival ABA, playing for the Carolina Cougars from 1970 to 1974.

 Caldwell's contract with Carolina called for him to earn $150,000 per year and another $70,000 deferred for five years.
 A clause called for him to receive $6,600 per month beginning at age 55.
 Later, the Carolina owner, Tedd Munchak, sued to try to negate the pension.
 Caldwell was interviewed on 60 Minutes, who ran a segment on the lawsuit.
 Caldwell prevailed and received his pension payments beginning in 1996.

 During the 1974–75 ABA season, the Carolina franchise had moved to become the St. Louis Spirits.
 Spirits' management blamed Caldwell for influencing team star Marvin Barnes to briefly leave the team.
 Caldwell denied doing this but he was suspended for "activities detrimental to the best interests of professional basketball."
 Caldwell never played another professional basketball game.
 He filed various lawsuits, alleging that he was wrongly blacklisted by the ABA and later the NBA.
 Tedd Munchak, who was suing Caldwell was now Commissioner of the ABA.
 Caldwell, who was President of the ABA Players Association, had his case (Caldwell vs. American Basketball Association, 95–1012) go all the way to the Supreme Court.
 Caldwell averaged 16.1 points, 5.3 rebounds and 3.1 assists in eleven professional seasons.
 He scored 12,619 combined NBA/ABA career points.